Leah Wood

 We are surrounded by all types of liquids: water, oils, vinegar, soda, juice.
 All of these liquids look, smell and feel different.
-How do these liquids differ in terms of boiling, freezing and melting points?
+How do the melting, freezing and boiling points of liquids differ?
 What is it about them that does this?

 Materials: